Workplace Microaggressions: 15 Often Misused Words That Offend

 14. “The office Christmas party.”

-Most companies are fully aware of this blunder, but there are still many offices that put up decorations and send out invitations specifically for Christmas.
+Most companies are fully aware of this blunder, but many offices still put up decorations and send out invitations specifically for Christmas.
 Although the majority of Americans do celebrate Christmas in some capacity, millions do not.

 Stick to “holiday” celebrations that encompass all religious beliefs, from Christian to Jewish to Muslim and those without a religious faith at all.
-Many non-Christian festivities take place in the surrounding dates – why not create a workplace environment where everyone feels comfortable with their own practices and faith?
+Many non-Christian festivities occur in the surrounding dates – why not create a workplace environment where everyone feels comfortable with their own practices and faith?

 15. “She’s pretty much the office mom.”